Iran's president to Trump: First lift sanctions, then let's talk

 Breaking News Emails

-TEHRAN — Iran's president reiterated Tuesday that talks with the U.S. would only be possible if Washington first lifts sanctions imposed on Tehran, a day after President Donald Trump said he was open to talks with Tehran "if the circumstances were correct."
+TEHRAN — Iran's president reiterated Tuesday that talks with the United States would only be possible if Washington first lifts sanctions imposed on Tehran, a day after President Donald Trump said he was open to talks "if the circumstances were correct."

-Hassan Rouhani said on Tuesday that otherwise, a meeting between the two would simply be a photo op and "that is not possible."
+Hassan Rouhani said Tuesday that a meeting between the two otherwise would simply be a photo op and "that is not possible."

-"If the circumstances were correct, were right, I would certainly agree" to meet with Rouhani, said Trump, speaking at a news conference with Macron.
+"If the circumstances were correct, were right, I would certainly agree" to meet with Rouhani, Trump said at a news conference with Macron.
 He said a meeting within weeks is realistic.

 Trump open to meeting with Iran, says China wants to make a trade dealAug.
 26, 201902:08

-Earlier on Monday, Rouhani had expressed readiness to negotiate a way out of the crisis following America's pullout from the nuclear deal.
+Earlier Monday, Rouhani had expressed readiness to negotiate a way out of the crisis following America's pullout from the Iran nuclear deal.

-A day later, however, Rouhani saidthat "without the U.S.'s withdrawal from sanctions, we will not witness any positive development."
+A day later, however, Rouhani saidthat "without the U.S.' withdrawal from sanctions, we will not witness any positive development."
 The Iranian president added that Washington "holds the key."

 European parties to the deal have struggled to calm the deepening confrontation between Iran and the United States since Trump pulled Washington out of the 2015 nuclear deal with world powers and reimposed sanctions that have hit the Iranian economy.